 Technology Errors & Omissions Insurance: Easily one of the most vital insurance policies for software developers, tech E&O insures the company if professional services cause a customer to lose revenue or incurs unforeseen expenses.
 This policy will also address claims arising from the failure to complete a project on time, errors in the code or system developed or nonperformance of written contractual expectations.

-Cyber Liability Insurance: Software companies are vulnerable to cyberattacks, which comes with the nature of doing businesses in an “online” environment.
-If the software company collects sensitive data from customers and stores it, a comprehensive cyber liability insurance policy is needed.
-This coverage will protect against lawsuits that can result from data breaches and other types of cyberattacks as well as address mandatory remediation expenses.
-In addition, the cyber policy will be able to cover defense costs, regulatory fines, and even investigations dedicated to determining how the breach or cyberattack occurred and what preventive measures can be taken.
+Cyber Liability Insurance: Software companies are vulnerable to cyber attacks, which comes with the nature of doing business in an “online” environment.
+If the software company collects sensitive data from customers and stores it, a comprehensive cyber insurance policy is needed.
+This coverage will protect against lawsuits that can result from data breaches and other types of cyber attacks as well as address mandatory remediation expenses.
+In addition, the cyber policy will be able to cover defense costs, regulatory fines, and even investigations dedicated to determining how the breach or cyber attack occurred and what preventive measures can be taken.

 Directors & Officers Insurance: This insures the company’s directors, officers, and other top executives from lawsuits alleging misrepresentation, mismanagement, and breaches of fiduciary duties.
 The software industry has seen many examples of directors and officers being sued based on management decisions they made that shareholders, customers, and even other board members believed negatively affected the company.
 Consequently, D&O insurance will protect the company and the personal assets of the leaders in such cases.
 Having the right D&O insurance is also a great recruitment tool to hire a top-shelf executive and it’s also a mandatory stipulation for capital venture firms who might want to invest.